Go to the main page

 Incorporating climate, weather, and environmental data into DHIS2 can help to close the data gap between climate and health and deploy sustainable digital systems that address local health priorities, provide evidence for national climate change adaptation and public health policies, and support effective health interventions to respond to climate-related health risks.
 Below are a few examples of potential Climate & Health systems supported by DHIS2, as well as DHIS2 features developed to support them.
 Learn more on the use cases and features page.

-Early warning and response systems for climate-sensitive diseases, such as malaria, dengue, diarrhea, Zika, etc. This use case builds on existing disease surveillance systems to allow for triangulation or health and climate data to help predict outbreaks and the spread of diseases to new areas.
+Early warning and response systems for climate-sensitive diseases, such as malaria, dengue, diarrhea, cholera, Zika, etc. This use case builds on existing disease surveillance systems to allow for triangulation or health and climate data to help predict outbreaks and the spread of diseases to new areas.

 Early warning and response systems for weather events and seasonal variation that affect crop production and prevalence of malnutrition.
 This use case builds on existing nutrition and agriculture systems to help plan mitigation actions, outreach activities, and resource prioritization.